How can I find out more about growth rates?

 We don’t show a projection for tax-free cash if your pension could be less than £120 a year.

 Why do yearly statements projections show tax-free cash of 25% of fund value?(Expand content) (Minimise content)

-We didn’t used to show tax-free cash.
-We’ve included this option because most of our customers take this.
+Tax-free cash was not shown previously.
+We’ve now included this option because most of our customers take this.

-What's changed for savings and investment products, for example endowments, ISAs or bonds?(Expand content) (Minimise content)
+What's changed for other savings and investment products, for example endowments, ISAs or bonds?(Expand content) (Minimise content)

 The nominal rates (which aren't adjusted for inflation) which we use in illustrations have been reduced to: